hackclub/hackclub/archive/brainstorming/dec-16-brainstorming.md

             - Image
             - Description
             - Zip File
-        - We post to the fb group that BLAH just shipped a project!
+        - We post to the Facebook group that BLAH just shipped a project!
         - Everyone is trying to help everyone ship
       - Hard
         - Make a Pull Request